nwoetzel/ansible-role-eclipse/README.md

 ## Dependencies

-This role depends on [geerlingguy/java](https://github.com/geerlingguy/ansible-role-java) to install a jdk and to set the '-vm' argument in the eclipse.ini.
+This role depends on [geerlingguy.java](https://github.com/geerlingguy/ansible-role-java) to install a jdk and to set the '-vm' argument in the eclipse.ini.
 This dependency can be removed from meta/main.yml - and the role will work but will require a java to be in the PATH or JAVA_HOME to be set.
+This role also depends on [GROG.package](https://github.com/GROG/ansible-role-package) to install some minor dependencies.

 ## License